 Iraq country brief

-Modern Iraq was established as a British Protectorate in 1920 by the League of Nations, following the First World War and the collapse of the Ottoman Empire.
+Following the First World War and the collapse of the Ottoman Empire, Iraq was established as a British Protectorate in 1920 by the League of Nations.
 A monarchy was established in 1921, with Iraq gaining its independence in 1932.
-In 1958, the monarchy was overthrown in a military coup d’état, and the Republic of Iraq was created.
+In 1958, the monarchy was overthrown in a military coup d'état and the Republic of Iraq was created.
 It came under the control of the Ba'ath Party in 1968, with General Saddam Hussein gradually assuming control and formally acceding to the Presidency in 1979.
-He ruled until the collapse of his regime, following US-led coalition military action launched in March 2003 over Iraq’s failure to cooperate in relation to suspected stockpiles of weapons of mass destruction in violation of UN Security Council Resolution 687.
+He ruled until the collapse of his regime, following US-led coalition military action launched in March 2003 over Iraq's failure to cooperate in relation to suspected stockpiles of weapons of mass destruction in violation of UN Security Council Resolution 687.
 Iraq has been led by a democratically-elected government since 2006.

 System of Government

 Iraq is a federal constitutional democracy.
 The Head of State is the President.
 The Head of Government is the Prime Minister, who appoints the Council of Ministers (Cabinet).
 The Prime Minister and ministers do not have to be elected members of the Council of Representatives (CoR), the unicameral legislature, but the CoR must approve their nominations.
 Ministers must forgo their CoR seats to serve in Cabinet.
 The Iraqi people elect the 329 members of the CoR through an open-list, proportional representation electoral process.
 Nine seats are set aside for representation of Iraqi minorities.
 Members serve four-year terms.
 The Constitution sets a quota of 25 per cent of seats in the CoR to be held by women.